 In 2004, Environmental Studies Major Erony Whyte undertook a Summer Fellows project to construct a stormwater retention basin on the northwest end of campus.
 This basin provides habitat for wildlife and native plants, prevents soil erosion, sequesters carbon, and adds to the natural beauty of our campus.

-Our Tree Care Committee writes and maintains our Tree Master Plan, which ensures that our trees are sustainably managed.
+Our Tree Care Committee writes and maintains our Tree Care Plan, which ensures that our trees are sustainably managed.
 For every tree that needs to come down, we plant two trees to replace them.
 Our trees provide us with shade, beauty, protection from erosion, carbon sequestration, wildlife habitat, and many other benefits.
-If you’d like to learn more about our trees, check out this map of our campus trees, or read about our Penn Treaty Elm!